purestorage/helm-charts/pure-k8s-plugin/README.md

 # pure-k8s-plugin

-## Helm Version
+## Version restrictions

-Verified with the Helm client/server version >= 2.9.1
+Minimum Helm version required is 2.9.1
+Minimum version of K8S FlexVol driver required is 2.0

 ## How to install